AdminGYYV/scripts/README.md

-# These script are developed to be use in gymnase d'Yverdon
+# These scripts are developed to be use in gymnase d'Yverdon